leontristain/modnotes/windhelm/plan.md

 * A small-scale mod that simply adds decor and clutter to various places around the city, making it look prettier.
 * A minimal mod that patches some other unrelated mod into the interiors of these buildings.

 Basically, you are free to work on anything.
 All I ask is that you follow [these guidelines](/windhelm/guidelines.md).
 I also encourage you to keep your addons modular and self-contained.
-For example, if you are implementing 2 interiors, see if you can organize the work into two separate addons, as that would be preferred. (related: see [Concerns Regarding Plugin Count](#concerns-regarding-plugin-count))
+For example, if you are implementing 2 interiors, see if you can organize the work into two separate addons where at least one if not both could be self-contained and standalone.
+See [examples here](https://github.com/leontristain/modnotes/blob/main/windhelm/guidelines.md#please-keep-your-content-as-modular-and-self-contained-as-possible).
+(Also related: [Concerns Regarding Plugin Count](#concerns-regarding-plugin-count))

 For interested folks, a good starting point is to read [the overview](/windhelm/overview.md) and then browse through [what buildings are available](/windhelm/details.md), maybe one or two of them would spark your imagination and interest.
 When you start, please feel free to let me know what you'll be taking a stab at, so that I am informed on the overall state of the community effort.
+I have also opened up the ["Forum" section in the base mod's NexusMods page](https://www.nexusmods.com/skyrimspecialedition/mods/40745?tab=forum), where folks can discuss ideas, share work, and potentially coordinate between multiple related addons, if necessary.

 ## What If I Want Something In The Base Mod Changed?

-If you are a contributor and you feel strongly about something "infrastructure-y" in the base mod that I asked you not to touch, let's chat.
-Also, if you feel like something you're about to add really should be in the base mod to be made available to everyone, let's also chat.
+If you are a contributor and you feel strongly about something in the base mod that I asked you not to touch, let's chat.
+Also, if you feel like something you're about to change really should be the base mod's responsibility to be made available to everyone, let's also chat.

 For example, if you feel the need to put an idle marker somewhere that the existing navmesh currently doesn't reach, please talk to me.
 I will be able to update the navmesh for you in the base mod.